annismckenzie/liftbridge-operator/README.md

 # liftbridge-operator
-A Kubernetes Operator to manage Liftbridge clusters
+A Kubernetes Operator to manage Liftbridge clusters.